mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 line between Mimu, Medurma and Argi, and
 Dagudashaag now exports a fair quantity of its output to the less-developed sectors of Gushemege and Zarushagar.
-The sector is the industrial centre of Vland Domain, and its GSP (Gross Sector Product) exceeds that of Vland Sector.
+The sector is the industrial center of Vland Domain, and its GSP (Gross Sector Product) exceeds that of Vland Sector.